 Pulmonary rehabilitation is a program designed to help you cope with IPF and improve your quality of life.

 One 2014 study showed that exercise training improved lung function.

 A transplant is also not a very easy option as the workup, surgery, and post-transplant care carry significant risks and involve lifelong monitoring afterward.
 While it can be a lifesaving option for some people, it’s definitely not an easy process.

 Besides medical treatment options, there are things you can do to help manage and live better with the disease:

-- If you smoke, stop.
-Smoking is correlated with the occurrence of IPF, and smoking aggravates the disease.
+- If you smoke, consider quitting.
+Smoking is connected with the occurrence of IPF, and smoking

 - Keep up to date with flu and pneumonia vaccinations.
-Both illnesses are harmful to people with IPF.
+Both illnesses can have a negative effect on the health of

-- Treat gastroesophageal reflux or sleep apnea if you have them.
-These are often present in IPF patients.
+- If you have gastroesophageal reflux or sleep apnea, work with a healthcare professional to get treatment.
+These conditions can often be present in IPF patients.

 - Monitor your oxygen levels at home.

 - Consider joining an IPF support group to connect with others who are on the same medical journey and are likely having similar experiences.